 - LG Q6 - Unofficially the LG G6 mini

-If you have ever damaged a phone in the past then you will really appreciate the toughened 3D Gorilla Glass construction and the P2i coating, which protects against splashes or rainfall.
-Further features include a fingerprint reader that supports tap and swipe gestures and the Android Oreo operating system that brings with it the Google Assistant.
+The phone's exterior is toughened with 3D Gorilla Glass and a P2i coating, which protects against splashes or rainfall.
+Further features include a fingerprint reader that supports tap and swipe gestures and the Android Oreo operating system which brings with it the Google Assistant.

-The 12MP + 5MP dual camera is incredible at this price point and you can do cool things with photos such as blurring the foreground or the background.
+The 12MP + 5MP dual camera is incredible at this price point and you can do some pretty cool things with photos such as blurring the foreground or the background.
 You can really make your photos pop by making the background black and white or by just keeping one colour in the image.
-The 8MP wide-angle selfie camera supports group selfies and beautification.
+The 8MP wide-angle selfie camera supports group selfies and beautification mode.

-You might be surprised to find a branded Samsung phone in this list of cheap phones.
+You might be surprised to find a branded Samsung phone on this list of cheap phones.
 The Galaxy J6 2018 is Samsung’s best offering in this price range and the 5.6” Super AMOLED display is stunningly vivid while energy efficient.
-This great budget phone is great for those who want a full HD experience without the high price tag.
+This great budget phone is perfect for those who want a full HD experience without the high price tag.

-Samsung is determined to give you a visual treat, with various screen modes such as AMOLED Photo and AMOLED Cinema.
-With these you will enjoy the perfect screen settings for every type of media.
+Samsung is determined to give you a visual treat, so that you can enjoy every type of media, with various screen modes such as AMOLED Photo and AMOLED Cinema.

 Just like the Moto G6, the Samsung Galaxy J6 2018 has a fingerprint sensor.
-However, Samsung trumps Motorola with facial recognition as an alternate way of unlocking your phone.
-There are loads of features to explore including the Oreo version of Android, Samsung Health, Bixby, Dolby Atmos Surround Sound, and Game Launcher.
-Game Launcher lets you block notifications, hide the navigation buttons, and adjust the performance for high-end gaming or for saving the battery.
+However, Samsung trumps Motorola with facial recognition as an alternative way of unlocking your phone.
+There are loads of features to explore on the Oreo version of Android, including Samsung Health, Bixby, Dolby Atmos Surround Sound, and Game Launcher.
+Game Launcher in particular lets you block notifications, hide navigation buttons, and adjust performance for high-end gaming or for saving the battery.

 The main 13MP camera has a special Night Mode that takes pictures without the flash.
 This is a great way to capture those difficult low-light photos because image noise and distortion are minimised.
 The 8MP portrait camera has shooting modes that include Selfie Focus, Wide Selfie Mode, and live beauty effects.